 Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

-For many years me and my tabletop game playing friends have made the pilgrimage to Indianapolis for Gen Con, North America’s biggest tabletop gaming convention.
+For many years my tabletop-gaming friends and I have made the pilgrimage to Indianapolis for Gen Con, North America’s biggest tabletop gaming convention.
 Over 70,000 nerds from all corners of the world gathering for 4 days of wargaming, boardgaming, and roleplaying.

 One genre I find particularly fun to play is aerial combat.
 But one thing has always bothered me - these games almost always abstract away the height, reducing it to a simple number which is tracked.
 The terrain below is usually a painted mat, perfectly flat with no vertical height: